 After some serious Pinteresting for all the cute and crafty Easter ideas, I found this idea and absolutely loved it because it was a fun family activity we could all do together, but also meant we weren’t eating chocolate first thing in the morning!

 It’s also full of yummy fruit and super simple and cheap to make!
 And I couldn’t share it with you all as I think it’s the perfect way to kick off your Easter morning with the family!

 I popped a little step by step below, and can you believe all of this cost less than $20 to make!!
 We picked up everything for our local Woolies and I’ve even linked it all below to make it super easy!

 - Granny Smith Apples

-- Simple mix and shake your pancakes, pouring into a pan with melted butter or oil (personal preference) making them as round as possible.
+- Simply mix and shake your pancakes, pouring into a pan with melted butter or oil (personal preference) making them as round as possible.

-- For each pancake you need one large and two small (about ¼ the size of the large).
+- For each bunny, you need one large and two small pancakes (about ¼ the size of the large).
 Place them onto a plate.

 - If you are making a bunny tail, simply pop two slices of banana and some blueberries to make the feet.
 You can also use sultanas if you like.
 Then spray some whipped cream for the bunny tail.